 At Foxfield Primary School, we ensure that learning is planned for all in a cross-curricular way.
-This ensures that children are able to make links within their learning.
+This ensures that children can make links within their learning.
 Lessons challenge all pupils through a variety of activities, providing opportunities for feedback from adults and peers.
-Through the high expectations of everyone at Foxfield we aspire to achieve outstanding outcomes.
+Through the high expectations of everyone at Foxfield we aspire to achieve the highest quality outcomes.

-In Year 3, this half of the Autumn term, our core text is The Hunter by Paul Geraghty.
-Our core text will serve as an inspiration to explore various areas of the curriculum in an exciting and creative way, which will link to our topic theme of how human behaviour impacts wildlife populations.
+In English, this term we will be reading the book This morning I met a whale by Michael Morphogo.
+Our core text will serve as an inspiration to explore various areas of the curriculum in an exciting and creative way, which will link to our topic theme of sustainability by conserving the river Thames.
 We will be writing a newspaper article based on a real-life event.
 We will look at including different types of speech to show different points of view.

 In maths, this half term year 3 will be focusing on multiplying and dividing 2-digit numbers by 1-digit number using different strategies such as grid method and chunking.
 We will move on to look at money and statistics.
 Children will have the opportunity to explore and interpret different graphs using data.

 In Science, we will be looking at rocks.
 We will be exploring different types of rocks and classifying them according to their properties.
 We will also be investigating how natural substances are formed and will use this to create our own fossils.
 To enhance our learning, we will be visiting Chislehurst caves to explore the formation of minerals and rocks.